 UL 1741-certified equipment

-Note: Manufacturers may submit bidirectional charging equipment models certified to UL 1741 (including any subsequent supplements) to CEC for listing.
-Equipment models must have a UL 1741 test report issued by a Nationally Recognized Test Laboratory with Occupational Safety and Health Administration recognition for UL 1741 testing.
+Note: Manufacturers may submit bidirectional charging equipment models certified to UL 1741 (including any subsequent supplements) to the CEC for listing.
+Equipment models must have a UL 1741 test report issued by a Nationally Recognized Testing Laboratory with Occupational Safety and Health Administration recognition for UL 1741 testing.
 Equipment used with solar photovoltaics or stationary storage should be listed through the Solar Equipment Lists, not the V2G Equipment List.
-Equipment models without UL 1741 certification, such as unidirectional chargers, are not eligible for listing.
+Equipment models without UL 1741 certification, such as unidirectional chargers, are not eligible for this listing.

 Frequently Asked Questions

-Only the equipment manufacturer can submit for listing, after they have obtained UL 1741 certification.
+Only the equipment manufacturer can submit for listing after they have obtained UL 1741 certification.

-V2G stands for Vehicle to Grid and refers to processes that export power from a vehicle to the electrical grid.
-V2G allows electric vehicles, including buses and trucks with huge batteries, to stabilize the grid by providing power when it is needed most, such as when solar and wind power are unavailable.The vehicle owner will be compensated for providing that power.
-V2G is in its infancy but when mature will play a big role in keeping the lights on and holding down the cost of transforming the energy system to meet the state’s climate goals.
-For more information see the Energy Commission’s Vehicle Grid Integration page.
+V2G stands for vehicle-to-grid and refers to processes that export power from a vehicle to the electric grid.
+V2G allows EVs, including buses and trucks whose batteries store substantial energy, to stabilize the grid by providing power when it is needed most such as when solar and wind power are unavailable.
+The vehicle owner will be compensated for providing that power.
+Currently, V2G is in its infancy, but as it matures it can play a substantial role in electric grid reliability and holding down the cost of transforming the energy system to meet climate goals.
+For more information, see the CEC’ Vehicle-Grid Integration page.